The Latest Donor Retention Trends Show Why Donor Stewardship is a Survival Strategy

 May 9, 2025

-I analyzed three years of FEP data to track donor behavior across every giving level.
+I analyzed three years of FEP's donor retention trend data to track donor behavior across every giving level.
 The patterns are clear:

 Although total fundraising dollars have increased by nearly 4%, the donor base and its retention rate continue to shrink.

-Micro donors who give less than $100 donors are disappearing, posing a long-term risk to the giving pipeline.
+Small donors who give less than $100 are disappearing, posing a long-term risk to the giving pipeline.

 The retention rate for new donors dropped to 19%.
 The repeat donor retention rate decreased to 69%, underscoring the importance, and ROI, of donor retention and repeat giving.